 Not all digital onboarding solutions are equal.
 Many tools claim to be “digital,” but in reality only digitize a single step of the journey.
 They move paper online, but leave the underlying complexity untouched.

-For payments leaders, the question is not whether onboarding is digital, but whether it is truly end to end.
-That means supporting merchant onboarding and vendor onboarding across teams, risk profiles, products, and geographies without introducing new hand-offs or hidden manual work.
+For payments leaders, the question is not whether merchant onboarding is digital, but whether it is truly end-to-end.
+That means connecting the merchant application, underwriting, compliance, risk, contracting, and activation across teams, products, risk profiles, and geographies without introducing new hand-offs or hidden manual work.

 Smart Forms as the Foundation of End-to-End Onboarding